Grant McLean (filmmaker): Career

 In March 1966, the Government Film Commissioner and Chairman of the NFB Guy Roberge resigned from his position.
 Judy LaMarsh, the Secretary of State, appointed McLean as his acting replacement.
 When LaMarsh sought the advice of NFB founder John Grierson as to who should succeed Roberge on a full-time basis, he suggested that either McLean or Sydney Newman were the only viable replacements.
 However, Marsh instead chose to give the job to Hugo McPherson, who was appointed in May 1967.

 During McLean's brief time in charge of the NFB, the Board's most noted achievement was the production of the innovative multi-screen film In the Labyrinth for the Expo 67 exhibition in Montreal.
-Soon after McPherson's arrival as head of the NFB, however, the new Commissioner announced plans to restructure senior levels of the organisation and replace his two assistants and a wider group; McLean, one of these two assistants, resigned from the NFB.
+Soon after McPherson's arrival as head of the NFB, however, the new Commissioner announced plans to restructure senior levels of the organisation and replace his two assistants; McLean, one of these two assistants, resigned from the NFB.

-After leaving the NFB in 1967, McLean established McLean-Wilder Associates, his own distribution company; this was later renamed the Visual Education Centre.
+After leaving the NFB in 1967, McLean and his NFB colleague Donald Wilder established McLean-Wilder Associates, a distribution company; this was later renamed the Visual Education Centre.

 In 2002 he was appointed a Member of the Order of Canada; he died in Toronto later that year.
 He was survived by his second wife, Betty, and daughter Lenore, from his first marriage to Frances Keith McLean.